Skip to main content

 Inverter:

-A device that converts the direct current (DC) electricity generated by solar panels into alternating current (AC) electricity, which is used in most household appliances.
+A device that converts the direct current (DC) generated by solar cells into alternating current (AC) for household or commercial use

 Maximum Power Point (MPP):

-The point on the current-voltage (I-V) curve where a solar cell or panel operates at its maximum efficiency and power output.
+The point on a solar cell or module’s current-voltage (I-V) curve where it operates at maximum efficiency and power output

 Monocrystalline Solar Cell:

-A type of solar cell made from a single crystal structure, known for its high efficiency.
+A solar cell made from a single crystal structure, known for its high efficiency

 Net Metering:

-A billing arrangement that allows solar panel owners to receive credit for excess electricity they generate and feed back into the grid.
+A billing mechanism that allows solar panel owners to receive credit for excess electricity they generate and feed back into the grid

 PERC (Passivated Emitter Rear Cell):